 '''

-accurev addmember [(]<user-or-group-name>[)] <group-name>
+accurev addmember [(]<user-or-group-name>[)] <group-name(s)>

 accurev addmember [(]<user-or-group-name>[)] [ <users-or-groups> ]

-[ (<users-or-groups>) ] <group-name>
+[ (<users-or-groups>) ] <group-name(s)>

 '''

-The addmember command is used primarily to add one or more new members to a group.
-The new members can be an existing AccuRev usernames or existing groups.
+The addmember command is used primarily to add one or more new members to a group or to multiple groups.
+The new members can be existing AccuRev usernames or existing groups.
 You can nest group membership to any number of levels.
-The group that the member(s) are added to is listed at the end of the command.
+The group(s) that the member(s) are added to are listed at the end of the command; specify multiple groups as a comma-separated list (with no intervening spaces).
+Group names that contain spaces must be surrounded by double quotes.

-An alternative use of the addmember command is to remove one or more members from a group.
+An alternative use of the addmember command is to remove one or more members from a group or set of groups.
 The syntax for this command variant uses parentheses around each user or group to be removed.
 Items to be added or removed may be specified in any order on the command line.

-AccuRev groups help to implement security, through the access control list (ACL), and also establish development roles.
+AccuRev groups help to implement security through the access control list (ACL), and they also establish development roles.